 The policy of the College is to protect and distribute a student’s educational records, including, but not limited to any personally identifiable information in accordance with the federal Family Educational Rights and Privacy Act.
-A summation of the policy follows here; to view the policy in entirety, refer to the "Notices" section of the Garrett College Catalog
+A summation of the policy follows here; to view the policy in entirety, refer to the Policy and Procedures page on this site: Click Here

 - The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.

 - The right to request the amendment of the student's education records that the student believes is inaccurate.

 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that F.E.R.P.A. authorizes disclosure without consent.